ModelEarth/community/resources/angular/README.md

 # Angular

-The following steps are being documented to deploy the @modelearth/officemap sample as an npm library.
+The following documents how to deploy an npm library using Angular.
+You can replace "modelearth" with your unique npm username.

 First confirm that you have Angular available.